I was 43 years old when the unthinkable happened. I had a heart attack.

 I was told that I would need an emergency angioplasty to clear my arteries and I really can’t thank Dr. Leddy and her team enough.
 They literally saved my life that day as the fullness of the heart attack actually happened while I was at St. Mary’s – I was told if I was anywhere else, I wouldn’t have survived.

-I turned 45 in February (heart month ironically) and I live my life to the fullest, grateful for everything I have.
+I live my life to the fullest, grateful for everything I have.
 And to the amazing people at St. Mary’s, I can only say thank you for giving me the best gift of all.
 My life.